 Tips for Completing Your Application

-- Check college websites or call the office of admission to see how to submit your application, and if they prefer you use their online application, a paper application, or the Common Application.
+- Check college websites or call the office of admission to see how to submit your application.

 - Set a personal deadline for finishing your application and make sure you have enough time to complete it.
 Keep in mind when your guidance counselor needs to have it.